TQS-Project-Restaurant/Restaurant-System/README.md

 # TQS Full-Stack Project (Restaurant)

+## Using the system

+The website can be found at http://deti-tqs-01.ua.pt.
+For credentials check below.
+To use the waiter part of the system ou need to download the apk [here](https://github.com/TQS-Project-Restaurant/G-M-APP/actions/runs/9356504457).

 ## Abstract

 The main objective of this project is to familiarize us with having a defined team and project structure, where the features are divided into different user stories and are assigned to different team members.
 With this we cultivate knowledge of working as a team while keeping an organized backlog.
 Not only that but also integration of QA and CI/CD methods that allow us to seamlessly have continuous integration and deployment.